Vocational Internship Program for Employers

 How many interns may an organization employ?

-Host Employers are allowed to select up to two interns.
+Host Employers are allowed to select up to three interns.

 May I hire a relative?